Indoor Air Quality & Mattresses

 - Almost all foundations use cardboard as a near-surface layer.
 Cardboard is usually made using harsh acids and other chemicals.

-- Layers are bonded together with large quantities of glues and adhesives.
+- Foam layers are bonded together with large quantities of glues and adhesives.

 - Even air-bed urethanes emit toxic chemicals.